vmware-tanzu/tanzu-dev-portal/content/blog/new-global-usings-in-csharp-10/index.md

 If it really doesn’t make sense to extract these using directives to the global usings file, then don’t.
 Only extract the using directives that are shared across multiple files.

-Now whether or not you put these locally scoped using statements inside or outside the namespace statement is an entirely different question.
+Now, whether or not you put these locally scoped using statements inside or outside the namespace statement is an entirely different question.
 Check out this [Stack Overflow](https://stackoverflow.com/questions/125319/should-using-directives-be-inside-or-outside-the-namespace) question and make up your own mind 😉.

 Thanks for reading.
 If you have any thoughts or ideas, please say hello on any of the channels below: